Kinds of Sentence

 Kinds of Sentence:

-Sentence can be classified into five categories according to the meaning or functions.
+Sentences can be classified into five categories, according to their meaning or function.

 - Assertive Sentence.

 - Imperative Sentence.

 - Optative Sentence.

 An assertive sentence is a simple/general statement or assertion, either affirmative or negative.

 কোনো সাধারণ বিবৃতি বা বক্তব্যকে Assertive Sentence (বিবৃতিমূলক বাক্য) বলে

 -Everybody should know English.
 (Modal auxiliaries)